 Any person in theater that isn't the first role, or the most well known role, is likely to become this to people (for example, go see a production of A Streetcar Named Desire, pay attention to the actor playing Stanley, and see if you aren't considering him a lukewarm knockoff of Marlon Brando.)

-Light did make a return though in most stores.
+Light did make a return in most stores.

-Those who love using Microsoft Sam, the text-to-speech generator, DESPISE Microsoft Anna, his replacement for Windows Vista and after.
+Those who enjoy using Microsoft Sam, the text-to-speech generator on Windows 2000 and Windows XP, usually DESPISE Microsoft Anna, his replacement for Windows Vista and Windows 7.

 The newestNickelodeonlogo.
 One thing that was constant from 1984 to 2009 was the orange splat that could form into many different logos, that was still a point of interest, even after someone's favorite show ended or got cancelled.
 And then we went from this to this.
 The fact that this new logo was introduced with the beginning of Fanboy and Chum Chum has done little to appeal to veteran fans.